MarcusDunn/leftindust-backend/README.md

 ## Setup

-This project should be a postgres DB and the correctly configure `application.properties` away from running with `./gradlew run`.
+This project should be a postgres DB and a correctly configured `application.properties` away from running with `./gradlew run`.

 For the sake of faster testing I would recommend putting `testcontainers.reuse.enable=true` in